gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => true
 ```

-I didn't intend to talk about method visibility in this object model post, but let's just briefly go there.
+I didn't intend to talk about method visibility in this object model post, but let's just briefly go there, to show an example of Ruby failing to meet expectations.
 The reason for this unexpected behaviour is that `private` is not a keyword, it is a method.
 In this case, it will be received by `Cat`, allowing it to make any new method defined on it as private. `Cat`'s singleton class however, does not receive this method call to `private`.
 As a result, it is not aware that it should change the visibility of methods that will be defined.

 Had we used the `class << self` syntax instead, it would have worked as expected: